Overheads of the eG Agent on Windows

 The resource utilization of an eG agent is dependent on various factors including:

 For an internal agent monitoring a single application on the server at a 5 minute frequency, the agent typically consumes 0.1-0.3% of CPU.
 Network traffic generated by the agent is about 0.05 – 0.2 kbps.
 The size of the agent on disk is about 1 GB.
-When the agent is started, its memory footprint will be about 10-15 MB additional to that of the Java Virtual Machine.
-In total, the eG agent process consumes 128 MB of memory.
+When the agent is started, its memory footprint is about 15 MB additional to that of the Java Virtual Machine.
+In total, the eG agent process consumes 200 to 300 MB of memory.

 For an agent that monitors multiple applications on a server, or for an agent that monitors components in an agentless/external manner, the CPU, memory, and network bandwidth usage will be higher.